glahitette/kubernetes/k8s_cheat_sheet.md

     - protocol: TCP
       port: 80
 ```
-- This policy contains a single from element allowing connections from Pods with the label role=client in namespaces with the label user=alice
+- Example policy containing a single `from` element allowing connections from Pods with the label `role=client` in namespaces with the label `user=alice`
 ```
   ingress:
   - from: